goliatone/worker/README.md

 If you want to you can also install this on a file-per-file base, just run the .sh files inside of the modules directory.
 The extensions directory installs additional content to the modules.

-### Modifying
-No problem forking this over to your own account, but don't bother sending a PR because I won't merge it unless it's a bug fix (though I prefer to use the issues on this repo for that.)

-#### Testing
-There is a `test.local` script for locally running the tests.
-Tests are just shell scripts so you can add your own in.

-Run the local tests with `./test.local`

 #### TODO
 - [x] Ask for password once when we run script